Geometry-Informed Neural Networks: Implementation and Experimental Details

+The problem setup is as described in the main text.
+The ML setup is shared with the bracket problem.
+A larger illustration of the results is available in Figure \ref{fig:wheels_grid_7x7}, showing diverse shapes and a structured latent space.

-\subsection{Jet engine bracket}
+\subsection{Jet Engine Bracket}

-The jet engine bracket is our most complex experiment.
-Compared to the obstacle experiment, we swap the architecture to the more expressive SIREN network and increase the sampling density around the interfaces.
-The most important hyperparameters for the jet engine bracket are summarized in Table \ref{tab:hyperparameters}.
-The total training time is around 17 hours for the GINN (single shape) and 26 hours for the generative GINN (trained on 4 shapes).

-\paragraph{SIREN networks.} Early experiments showed that an MLP with residual connections and a softplus activation function \citep{Dugas00softplus} was not expressive enough to satisfy the given constraints.
-We, therefore, employ a SIREN network \citep{sitzmann2019siren}.
-As recommended, we tune $\omega_0=8.0$ of the first layer, while the values $6.5$ and $10.0$ produced shapes that were too smooth or wavy, respectively.
+The jet engine bracket (JEB) is our most complex experiment.
+We tested different architectures (c.f.
+Figure \ref{fig:comp_softplus_siren_wire}) and found that WIRE \citep{saragadam2023wire} produced the best results, while being easier to train with ALM than softplus-MLP or SIREN \citep{sitzmann2019siren}.
+We train the WIRE with $3\times128$ hidden layers with Adam (default settings) and a learning rate scheduler $0.5^{t/10000}$ for $t=10000$ iterations for the single shape and $t=50000$ for multiple shapes.
+To decrease the training time, we use multi-processing to asynchronously create diagnostic plots or computing the PH loss for multiple shapes.

+\paragraph{WIRE.} For the jet engine bracket settings, early experiments indicated that the softplus-MLP cannot satisfy the given constraints.
+We therefore employ a WIRE network \citep{saragadam2023wire}, which is biased towards higher frequencies of the input signal.
+As mentioned by the authors, the spectral properties of a WIRE model are relatively robust.
+Several values for $\omega_0$ and $s_0$, which control the frequency and scale of the Gaussian of the first layer at initialization, were tested.
+As there was no big difference in the results, we fixed them to $\omega_0=18$ and $s_0=6$ For more detailed results, we refer to Section \ref{app:sec:evaluation}.

+\paragraph{Conditioning the model.} In the generative GINN setting, we condition WIRE using input concatenation which can be interpreted as using different biases at the first layer.
+As we refer in the main text, we leave more sophisticated conditioning techniques for future work.
+We use $N=9$ different latent codes spaced in the interval $Z = [0,0.1]$ and are resampled every iteration.
+The results are shown in Figure \ref{fig:grid_9x9}.

 \paragraph{Spatial resolution.} The curse of dimensionality implies that with higher dimensions, exponentially (in the number of dimensions) more points are needed to cover the space equidistantly.
 Therefore, in 3D, substantially more points (and consequently memory and compute) are needed than in 2D.
 In our experiments, we observe that a low spatial resolution around the interfaces prevents the model from learning high-frequency details, likely due to a stochastic gradient.
-Increased spatial resolution results in a better learning signal and the model picks up the details easier.
-For memory and compute, we increase the resolution much more around the interfaces and less so elsewhere.
+Increased spatial resolution results in a better learning signal, and the model picks up the details more easily.
+To facilitate learning, we additionally increase the resolution around the interfaces.